-3 Surface Water Drainage Tahmoor Coal will design surface water drainage in accordance with the following: TAH-HSEC-00369 Tahmoor South Water Management Plan TAH-HSEC-00371 Tahmoor South Surface Water Management Plan TAH-HSEC-00373 Tahmoor South Groundwater Management Plan TAH-HSEC-00374 Tahmoor South Erosion and Sediment Control Plan (Appendix D) Managing Urban Stormwater: Soils and Construction - Volume 1: Blue Book (Landcom, 2004) and Volume 2E: Mines and Quarries (DECC, 200 Generally, the following approach will be undertaken within the REA and other applicable disturbed land: Graded banks and contour drains will be utilised throughout the REA to minimise erosion, divert run-off water around the disturbed areas an re-direct contaminated runoff into sediment control dams.
+Wate Water Management 13 Surface Water Drainage Tahmoor Coal will design surface water drainage in accordance with the following: TAH-HSEC-00369 Tahmoor South Water Management Plan TAH-HSEC-00371 Tahmoor South Surface Water Management Plan TAH-HSEC-00373 Tahmoor South Groundwater Management Plan TAH-HSEC-00374 Tahmoor South Erosion and Sediment Control Plan (Appendix D) Managing Urban Stormwater: Soils and Construction - Volume 1: Blue Book (Landcom, 2004) and Volume 2E: Mines and Quarries (DECC, 2008) Generally, the following approach will be undertaken within the REA and other applicable disturbed land: Graded banks and contour drains will be utilised throughout the REA to minimise erosion, divert run-off water around the disturbed areas and re-direct contaminated runoff into sediment control dams.
 Clean water diversion banks will be constructed to separate clean run-on water from contaminated catchments, thus minimising the extent of dirty water catchments.
 Graded banks will be constructed at intervals down the slope of the emplacement rehabilitation area to control surface flow velocities and minimise erosion on the emplacement batters.
-As the slope angle increases, the banks will be spaced closer together, stopping before the po is reached where they are no longer effective.
+As the slope angle increases, the banks will be spaced closer together, stopping before the point is reached where they are no longer effective.
 Engineered waterways using rip rap will be constructed to safely dispose of runoff down slope.
-Monitoring of Acid and Metalliferous Drainage and contaminants of concerns along with groundwater quality from the REA material and leachate is conducted as part of the Tahmoor South Groundwater Management Plan (under development). nal Landform Final Landform Design The conceptual final landform, as shown in Figure 3 has been designed to maintain consistency with the local area.
-Final landform profile is predicted to a battered refuse emplacement, with a maximum height of 320RL and external batters ranging from 1:4 to 1:8 (maximum design slope is 1:4).
-Tahmoo Coal will implement the final landform and post-mining land use/s as soon as practicable after cessation of mining operations.
+Monitoring of Acid and Metalliferous Drainage and contaminants of concerns along with groundwater quality from the REA material and leachate is conducted as part of the Tahmoor South Groundwater Management Plan (under development).
+Final Landform 14 Final Landform Design The conceptual final landform, as shown in Figure 3 has been designed to maintain consistency with the local area.
+Final landform profile is predicted to be a battered refuse emplacement, with a maximum height of 320RL and external batters ranging from 1:4 to 1:8 (maximum design slope is 1:4).
+Tahmoor Coal will implement the final landform and post-mining land use/s as soon as practicable after cessation of mining operations.
 Tahmoor Coal will investigate opportunities to refine and improve the final landform over time, including the configuration of the REA.
 These investigations will be completed during the LOM process and during updates to the CMCP, RMP and RCE.
 Investigations will include ensuring the final landform design is: Stable and sustainable for the intended post-mining land use/s.
 Consistent with surrounding topography to minimise visual impacts.
 Incorporates relief patterns and design principles consistent with natural drainage that mimic natural topography and mitigate erosion to the greatest extent practicable.
-Surface Water Managem Landform) (Final The design of the surface water drainage network on the final landform is currently in the process of being refined, generally the final landform design include: Reshaping of the remaining active area to be free draining; Constructing suitable contour banks and waterways such that runoff is conveyed in a manner that will cause minimal erosion and prevent exceediment being transported off site.
-The final landform design will maximise surface water drainage to the natural environment.
-Tahmoor Coal will investigate opportunities to refine and improve the final landform water management over time.
-Investigations will include ensuring the final landform surface water design is: Number: TAH-HSEC-401 Status: Released Effective: Friday, 16 June 2023 Page 29 of 65 Owner: Zina Ainsworth Version: 3.0 Review: Tuesday, 16 June 2026
+15 Surface Water Management (Final Landform) The design of the surface water drainage network on the final landform is currently in the process of being refined, generally the final landform design will include: Reshaping of the remaining active area to be free draining; Constructing suitable contour banks and waterways such that runoff is conveyed in a manner that will cause minimal erosion and prevent excess sediment being transported off site.

-Version:
+Review: